pmatulis/oasis/index.md

 ### Teacher

 Peter Matulis (PCIA head instructor) has been practising a modern expression of yiquan since 1991.
-He is also familiar with traditional tai chi (Chen village) after having practised it for eight years (2012 - 2020).
+He is also familiar with the other end of the spectrum: a very traditional tai chi (Chen village) - having practised it for eight years (2012 - 2020).
 Chen tai chi however is not taught.

 ### Acknowledgements